vime-js/vime/CONTRIBUTING.md

 - `build`: This script will build the package and generate/update any new component documentation.
 - `serve`: This script will boot the development environment at `http://localhost:3336`.
-- `test:unit.watch`: This script will run all unit tests, and watch for file changes to re-run.
-- `cy:open`: This script will launch the Cypress GUI for performing E2E testing.
 - `generate:provider`: This script will create a new media provider.

 ## 🖌️ Code Style